SamuelSwartzberg/flashcardifying_text_temp/inf.md

-The first major version of IP was IPv4, which is being succeeded by IPv6 The main reason IPv6 was introduced is that there are not enough IPv4 addresses
+The first major version of IP was IPv4, which is being succeeded by IPv6 The main reason IPv6 was introduced is that there are not enough IPv4 addresses While IPv4 was written in dot-decimal, IPv6 is most commonly written in hexadecimal

 IPv4|32
 IPv6|128